Skip to main content

 Summary:

-You’ll be introduced to the key biological principles in livestock science and an international perspective on livestock production, including the contribution livestock production makes to human health and livelihoods, and the major principles and problems associated with intensive and extensive production.
-You’ll learn through lectures/screencasts, interactive seminars and project work.
+You’ll be introduced to the key biological principles in livestock science and an international perspective on livestock production, including the contribution livestock makes to human health and livelihoods, and the major principles and problems associated with intensive and extensive livestock production.

 Assessment Method: